Frequently Asked Questions

 Where do your students come from?

 Our students come from all over the country and the world.
 Each year, approximately 35% - 50% are from New York State.
-After New York, we generally get the largest number of students from California, Pennsylvania, Massachusetts, Connecticut, and New Jersey.
+After New York, we generally get the largest number of students from Florida, California, Texas, Pennsylvania, and Maryland.
 See Fast Facts for more specific information.